 Who is a Hacker?

 A hacker is somebody who looks out and uses weaknesses in computer systems and/or networks in order to gain access.
-Hackers are typically experienced computer programmers with a working understanding of computer security.
+Hackers have typically experienced computer programmers with a working understanding of computer security.

 Types of Hackers